Magic-wei/DearBagPlayer/README.md

 See [features](#Features) below to take a quick look at the main features.

+Example rosbag files can be found in [Magic-wei/DearBagPlayerDemoData](https://github.com/Magic-wei/DearBagPlayerDemoData) for people who would like to try DearBagPlayer.
+See more details about the examples there.

 This project is still under developing, see [TODO](#TODO) for future work. **Currently DearBagPlayer only supports topics that contain data entities with type of int, float, bool and lists or tuples with fixed size.**

 ## Dependencies